henryjxie/Scoring-with-Large-Language-Models/README.md

 ## Dependencies
 1. You will need to install Python version 3.12.4 on your computer.
 2. You will need to import the openai python api package.
-You can do this python running `pip install openai`.
+You can do this by running `pip install openai`.
 3. This study requires you to have an OpenAI API key.
 You will need to store your API key in a variable called `OPENAI_API_KEY`.